 Google for complaints

-The internet's a powerful way to hunt out other consumers' experiences.
-Easiest of all, do a quick Google search for the company name next to the word ‘complaints', eg, "Delboy Ltd complaints".
-Though always take one-off complaints with a pinch of salt, it could be a competitor, someone malicious or with a grudge.
-Look for trends instead.
+The internet's a powerful tool to find other consumers' experiences.
+Easiest of all, do a quick Google search for the company name next to the word ‘complaints' or 'reviews' for example, "Delboy Ltd complaints".

 Grab customer references

 If you're dubious about handing over your dosh to a firm, ask for references from happy customers and preferably speak to them in person.
-Most kosher companies will be happy to do this.
+Many kosher companies will be happy to do this.

 Pay by credit card